Sirdsapes/openVAS/README.md

 <p>
 -Next, we'll be creating a new VM that will be vulnerable so we can scan it.
 -Go back to the Azure portal and create a new Virtual Machine.
 -The VM will be in the same Resource Group as before, i.e. Vulnerability-Management.
-Name it something like VM-Vulnerable, or something akin to that, and make sure it's in the same region as OpenVAS that was done earlier.
+Name it something like "VM-Vulnerable", or something akin to that, and make sure it's in the same region as OpenVAS that was done earlier.
 Image will be Windows 10 Pro instead of OpenVAS and the Size should have 2 VCPUs.
 Make sure to use an easy username/password for now.
 -Click Review + create and Create after validation has passed.
 </p>
 <br />